fbpx

 • 1.2) Organization Open or Close

-ATHENA IOOC is organized by Vinetum Event Management, a company with considerable experience in the field of prestigious exhibitions, conferences, competitions and other high-profile events.
+ATHENA IOOC is organized by Vinetum Event Management, a company with considerable experience in the organization of prestigious exhibitions, conferences, competitions and other high-profile events.
 The competition is chaired by Constantine Stergides, founder and CEO of Vinetum and is directed by Maria Katsouli, accredited olive oil connoisseur and the first Wine & Olive Oil Sommelier in Greece.

 2) Entry procedure